monsoonmaelstrom/book2/book2.md

 “I’m pretty sure I can,” I say softly.

 “Good.
-Then when you do, you should make doing so contingent upon letting you do to her what you did to the deer.
+Then when you do, you should make doing it contingent upon letting you do to her what you did to the deer.
 No,” he says quickly, “don’t look at me like that.
 She’ll agree.
 You won’t be taking anything she isn’t willing to offer.”

 “I know.
 I don’t have to like it though.”